joshfrench/om-wiki-fork/Components,-Identity-&-Normalization.md

 (parser {:state st} '[:list/one])
 ```

-You should see that `"Mary"` has her points incrmented.
+You should see that `"Mary"` has her points incremented.

 But wait!
 She also appears in `:list/two`, we better check that
 as well: